 Why Did My Car Insurance Go Up?

 Rate changes are common when it's time for policy renewal.

-Your insurer reassesses your risk level by checking records with the Department of Motor Vehicles (DMV) for insurance lapses, tickets or moving violations.
-Your insurer also reviews your credit score; a decline since your last assessment could result in higher premiums.
+Your insurer reassesses your risk level by checking DMV records for insurance lapses, tickets or moving violations.
+Your insurer also reviews your credit score.
+If your score dropped, you'll pay higher premiums.

-While some factors are out of your control, like state laws, you can maintain a good driving record or improve your credit score to lower future premiums.
+Some factors are out of your control, like state laws.
+But you can maintain a good driving record or improve your credit score to lower future premiums.

+Why Did My Car Insurance Go Up?